ssanj/haskell-design-exercises/problem-defintion-2.md

 # Problem Definition 2

-Given a checkout directory, a folder path and a config directory.
+You are given a checkout directory, a folder path and a config directory.
 Together the checkout directory + folder path is the project directory. you need to look for an executable script (`script.sh`) in the following order:

 - Look for the script in the config folder under the supplied folder path. if found execute it and return the result